mrthanhvu/github-final-project/CONTRIBUTING.md

-# Contribution Guidelines
+# Contributing
-   - All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.